vfarcic/crossplane-mcp/mcp_server_prd.md

 ## 5. Non-Functional Requirements
 *   **Chosen Language:** Go
+*   **Key SDK/Library:** The project will leverage the `mark3labs/mcp-go` SDK (https://github.com/mark3labs/mcp-go) for implementing the Model Context Protocol server functionalities.
+This SDK is expected to simplify the handling of MCP communication, allowing focus on the core service logic.
 *   **Reliability:** Robust error handling for cluster interactions.
 *   **Testing:** Comprehensive testing (unit, integration) is required.
 *   **Security:** Secure communication with Kubernetes API.
 Consider authN/authZ for the MCP server's API.